 Most awards are specific, even technically oriented, and are clearly within the boundaries of one industry.
 The Carolinas Chapter of the Counselors of Real Estate's CREative Thinkers Awards, as the name suggests, is about the way a leader thinks, so it is much broader in scope than most awards.
 We believe that is fitting, because what a society builds affects the way we live, work and play.

-The CTA award is for thinking - not bricks and mortar per say.
+The Creative Thinkers Award is for thinking not bricks and mortar per se.
 That is a distinction that makes us unique and the event memorable for the honoree.
-We show the result (i.e. the project) but focus on the vision, and the impact on commercial real estate development.
+We show the result (i.e. the project) but focus on the vision, and the impact on people's lives.

 Winners are individuals, not projects alone, who are recognized at an annual luncheon, with attendance growing from one hundred in 2008 to almost two hundred in 2014.